Trump returns to New York to face historic criminal charges

 Arriving in Minnesota where he was touring a factory to promote his administration’s economic policies, Biden was asked if he thought there would be unrest in New York.

-“No, I have faith in the New York Police Department,” the president replied.
-He also said he had faith in the nation’s legal system.
+"No, I have faith in the New York Police Department," the president replied.
+He also said he trusted the nation's legal system.
+About the same time Trump was touching down in New York, Biden contrasted his economic agenda with "the last guy who had this job."
+Biden is expected to formally announce his reelection campaign in coming weeks.

 Florida Trump supporters began gathering while the sun was still rising at a West Palm Beach shopping center on the way to the airport, hours before the former president was set to pass along the route.